Improved penalty algorithm for Mixed Integer PDE Constrained Optimization Problems: Problem formulation

 The authors acknowledge that \eqref{eq:MINLP_MINLPpaper} might be tackled by existing methods, see, e.g., \cite{Buchheim_2018,Costa_2016,Murray_2008}, and thus want to comment on the limitations of these approaches in a large-scale context. \begin{enumerate} \item In \cite{Buchheim_2018}, a branch-and-cut algorithm is presented, where the computation of a cutting plane requires one linear PDE solution per dimension of the control space.
-Therefore, this approach can become excessively time-consuming for large $l$. \item In \cite{Costa_2016}, an EXP framework that embeds an iterative genetic algorithm is presented, where the amount of objective function evaluations per iteration usually scales quadratically with the problem dimension $l$.
+Therefore, this approach can become excessively time-consuming for large $l$. \item In \cite{Costa_2016}, an EXP framework that embeds an iterative genetic algorithm is presented, where the amount of objective function evaluations per iteration of the genetic algorithm in \cite{Costa_2016} scales quadratically with the problem dimension $l$.
 But in the PDE-constrained optimization context of \eqref{eq:MINLP_MINLPpaper} an evaluation of the objective function requires a PDE solution, such that the approach can become costly for large $l$ and/or $N$. \item In \cite{Murray_2008}, a penalty-based approach combined with a smoothing method is considered to solve nonlinear and possibly non-convex optimization problems with binary variables.
 The main drawback in this case is: there is no theoretical guarantee that one converges towards the global minimum.
-Hence, the smoothing and penalty parameters need to be carefully initialized and handled during the optimization process in order to avoid getting stuck in bad local minima. \item Finally, a comparison of our method towards freshly discovered solutions strategies such as a Sum-Up Rounding method for PDEs \cite{LeyfferSUR} and a sophisticated rounding technique \cite{LeyfferINV} are of interest for future work. \end{enumerate} Finally, we want to comment on a time-dependent extension of the model problem as well as what is often referred to as the \emph{reduced formulation}.
+Hence, the smoothing and penalty parameters need to be carefully initialized and handled during the optimization process in order to avoid getting stuck in bad local minima. \item Lastly, a comparison of our method towards strategies such as a Sum-Up Rounding method for PDEs \cite{LeyfferSUR} and a sophisticated rounding technique \cite{LeyfferINV} are topics for future work. \end{enumerate} Although not strictly considering mixed-integer problems, we mention that the multi-bang approach described in \cite{clason2014multi} may also be considered to solve MIPDECO problems.
+In view of \eqref{eq:MINLP_MINLPpaper}, it is not clear how the approach from \cite{clason2014multi} translates from distributed to modeled controls and how the addition of a knapsack constraint can be dealt with.